VivereSV/NioShadowverseLogger/README.md

 ## What can I do with this data?
 If you would like to contribute your data to the public pool, simply head over to the [Team Dawnbreakers Discord server](https://discord.gg/BjeFkVS), ask one of the moderators for a "Data Logger" role, and send a message in the #data_log channel in the proper format (covered in next section).
+While we understand that rank does not always correlate to skill, we ask that you also attach a screenshot of your Shadowverse profile and be rank A and above.

-All messages sent to SAlter will be recorded and should we find that you are submitting fraudulent data or abusing the function, you will not be allowed to send anymore messages to SAlter in the future.
+All messages sent to SAlter will be recorded and should we find that you are submitting fraudulent data or abusing the function, you will receive one warning before being banned.

 ## Okay, so about that format?